-Mutual funds and alternative investments: Certain mutual funds are valued at closing price reported on the active market on which the individual securities are traded.
+- Money market funds and certificates of deposit: Valued at amortized cost, which approximates fair value. - Equity securities: Certain equity securities are valued at the closing price reported on the active market on which the individual securities are traded.
+Other equity securities are valued based on quoted prices for similar investments in active or inactive markets or valued using observable market data. - Mutual funds and alternative investments: Certain mutual funds are valued at closing price reported on the active market on which the individual securities are traded.
 Other mutual funds are valued at the net asset value (NAV) of shares held at year-end.
 Certain investments invest in a variety of growth and value assets.
-Management of the funds has the ability to shift investments as they feel necessary to meet established goals.

-- Real estate investment trusts: These exchange traded investments are valued on the basis of a discounted cash flow approach, which includes the future rental receipts, expenses, and residual values as the highest and best use of the real estate from a market participant view as rental property. - Corporate debt securities: Certain corporate securities are valued at the closing price reported in the active market in which the security is traded.
+Management of the funds has the ability to shift investments as they feel necessary to meet established goals. - Real estate investment trusts: These exchange traded investments are valued on the basis of a discounted cash flow approach, which includes the future rental receipts, expenses, and residual values as the highest and best use of the real estate from a market participant view as rental property. - Corporate debt securities: Certain corporate securities are valued at the closing price reported in the active market in which the security is traded.
 Other corporate securities are valued based on yields currently available on comparable securities of issuers with similar credit ratings.
-When quoted prices are not available for identical or similar securities, the security is valued under a discounted cash flows approach that maximizes observable inputs, such as current yields of similar instruments, but includes adjustments for certain risks that may not be observable, such as credit and liquidity risks. - Government debt securities: Certain U. S. government securities are valued at the closing price reported in the active market in which the individual security is traded.
+When quoted prices are not available for identical or similar securities, the security is valued under a discounted cash flows approach that maximizes observable inputs, such as current yields of similar instruments, but includes adjustments for certain risks that may not be observable, such as credit and liquidity risks. - Government debt securities: Certain U.S. government securities are valued at the closing price reported in the active market in which the individual security is traded.
 Other U.S. governmental securities are based on yields currently available on comparable securities of issuers with similar credit ratings. - Derivatives: Valued using forward LIBOR curves.
 Values are then verified against counterparty mark-to-market valuations.

 The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, although management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date
+Furthermore, although management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2022 and 2021
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022

-Fair values of assets and liabilities measured on a recurring basis at July 31, 2022 and 2021 follows:
+Fair values of assets and liabilities measured on a recurring basis at July 31, 2023 and 2022 follows:

-(Dollars in Thousands) Fair Value Measurements at Reporting Date Using July 31, 2022 F air Value Acti Fo Asse ted prices in ve Markets r Identical ets/Liabilities Level 1) Ob gnificant Other servable Inputs evel 2) Unob Iı nificant oservable nputs evel 3) • an value 7 LCVCI 1, 7.
-7= Assets: Money market funds Certificates of deposit Equity securities \$ 115,778 393 36,997 \$ 107,920 - 36,997 \$ 7,858 393 \$ - - - Mutual funds - fixed income funds Mutual funds - growth and 805 805 - - other funds Real estate investment trusts 25,431 11,101 25,431 11,101 - - Corporate debt securities Government debt securities 15,924 752 10,555 5,369 752 - Total assets in the fair value hierarchy 207,181 \$ 192,809 \$ 14,372 \$ Investments measured at net asset value 402,257 Total assets at fair value \$ 609,438 Liabilities: Derivatives \$ 5,881 \$ \$ 5,881 \$
+(Dollars in Thousands) Fair Value Measurements at Reporting Date Using luly 24, 2022 oir Voluo Acti Fo Asse red prices in ve Markets r Identical ets/Liabilities Ob gnificant Other servable Inputs Unok Iı nificant oservable nputs July 31, 2023 드 air Value 7 Level 1) (L -evel 2) (L evel 3) Assets: Money market funds Certificates of deposit Equity securities Mutual funds - fixed income funds \$ 210,243 395 43,040 810 \$ 183,413 - 43,040 810 \$ 26,830 395 - \$ - - - Mutual funds - growth and other funds Real estate investment trusts Corporate debt securities Government debt securities 30,339 10,221 15,940 538 30,339 10,221 10,444 - - 5,496 538 - - - - Total assets in the fair value hierarchy 311,526 \$ 278,267 \$ 33,259 \$ Investments measured at net asset value 409,318 Total assets at fair value \$ 720,844 Liabilities: Derivatives \$ 3,460 \$ \$ 3,460 \$ -

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2022 and 2021
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022